When you're looking for help finding an answer about Slate, we would recommend exploring the following resources:

 - Troubleshooting - Consider the steps in our Troubleshooting guide.
 This resource is designed to help you define your question more clearly and create a pathway to test solutions.

 - Community Forums - Finally, we strongly encourage you to create a post in our Community Forums.
-Our forums are a collaborative space where clients can connect with Technolutions staff, our Preferred Partners, Community Moderators, and other Slate users to find solutions together.
+Our forums are a collaborative space where clients can connect with Technolutions staff, our Preferred Partners, Community Ambassadors, and other Slate users to find solutions together.
 Sharing your question in this searchable space results in a prompt and helpful response.
 Plus, your question will help other users who encounter similar issues in the future.